Owez/yark/README.md

 $ yark refresh owez
 ```

+Here's an example of my channel being archived by yark:

+<p><img src="examples/reportadd.png" alt="Demonstration" title="Demonstration" width="400" /></p>

+If there was anything being updated/deleted on further refreshes, the report list would be colour-coded blue/red to indicate what happened!

 Right now scheduling isn't a feature so to run the archiver every now and then please use [`cron`](https://en.wikipedia.org/wiki/Cron) or something similar.
 Once a day is recommended because getting metadata takes ages!

-## Demo
+## Viewing an Archive

-Here's my sparse YouTube channel being newly archived by yark:

-<p><img src="examples/reportadd.png" alt="Demonstration" title="Demonstration" width="400" /></p>

-If there was anything being updated/deleted on further refreshes, the report list would be colourcoded either blue or red to indicate what happened!

-Also, check the `examples/` directory for how to use yark in scripts if needed.
-This feature is new and yark is really intended to be used via the command-line so you might find a few issues.
+TODO